Court Reporting Certificate

 Upon completion of training, students are prepared to pass any state CSR exam or the national RPR examination.
 Certification is not required in approximately half the states in the United States.

 These exciting careers are filled by people from all walks of life.
 We have trained students from 17 years old to some in their early 60s.
 It is not necessary to have a college degree.
 Students with a high school diploma or GED may enter any of the three careers of court reporting, captioning, and CART providing.
 They require no prior experience.
-Students need an internet connection to access their Support Department through emails.
+Students need an internet connection to access their materials on their Student Platform and Support Department through emails.
 This is a self-paced program, and all training is accomplished from your home, except for a court reporting internship.
 Captioning and CART providing internships are generally performed via the internet.

 Students with average intelligence, average ability to memorize, and average dexterity can accomplish this training.
 It requires motivation and discipline to practice.

 As a participant in the program, you have the option to apply:

 How long does it take to complete the program?